 The first tip involves white noise — if you play it in your kitchen, you’ll never hear your fridge again.
 However, it’ll still keep making those noises, which doesn’t really solve anything.
 In any case, many people aren’t able to handle hearing the hum of white noise for hours at a time.

-As for my other suggestion, you might want to consider getting a new fridge.
+As for my other suggestion, you might want to consider getting a new quiet fridge.
 If things have gotten to the point of no return, your fridge is likely beyond help.
 At some point, getting a new fridge is bound to be cheaper than getting new parts for the old one.
-Most new models are pretty much soundless.
+Most new models are pretty much soundless (here are some quiet mini fridges).
 Still, let’s hope that the tips in my article will save you from having to buy a completely new appliance.